rabbibotton/clog/README.md

 - clog-data - Move data to and from groups of controls
   -  SQL writer helpers for basic SQL
   -  CLOG-Database - Database control for CLOG Builder
   -  CLOG-One-Row  - One row at a time table access auto binds to controls in CLOG Builder
   -  CLOG-Lookup   - Version of the select control (dropdown and listbox) that are database connected
   -  CLOG-DB-Table - Version of html table that are database connected

-- clog-auth - Authentication and authorization framework (in progress)
+- clog-auth - Authentication and authorization framework

 (See [FUTURE.md](FUTURE.md) for future plans)